Which windows are best?

-Windows are essential to our houses so getting the choice of window right is essential.
-They give us natural light, a way to ventilate the home without depending on mechanical systems, a means of emergency exit, and they offer an alternative way to heat our house free of charge through passive solar heating.
-But they are also holes in our wall structure, making them by far the weakest part of the thermal envelope of a home.
+Windows are essential to our homes, so getting the choice of window right is important.
+They give us natural light, a way to ventilate the home without depending on mechanical systems, a means of emergency exit, and they offer an alternative way to heat homes free of charge through passive solar heating.
+But they are also holes in our wall structure, making them by far the weakest part of the thermal envelope of any home unless we choose good ones.
 So how should we select our windows to reduce energy bills all year round?

 It is very important to understand that choosing the wrong windows will work against any effort and investment you've made to improve your energy efficiency by beefing up insulation.
 To illustrate this point, let’s imagine that a home has about 1,800 sq. ft. of walls which are insulated to R50.
 If that house was fitted with just one 3 foot by 3 foot window with an R-value of only 1, the overall R-value of all of the walls combined would drop to R40, even though the poor-performing window occupies only 0.5% of the total wall area.